C Specification

 A kernel object does not update the reference count for objects such as memory or sampler objects specified as argument values by clSetKernelArg.
 Users may not rely on a kernel object to retain objects specified as argument values to the kernel.
 Implementations shall not allow |

-clSetKernelArg returns CL_SUCCESS if the function was executed
+clSetKernelArg returns CL_SUCCESS if the function is executed successfully.

 Otherwise, it returns one of the following errors: